fslev/jtest-utils/README.md

 ## Match and Capture
-Only matching objects is not enough in the real world of testing.
+Only comparing objects is not enough in the real world of testing.
 Often, we need to parse the results that we've just matched, extract specific data and use it inside the next test step.
 Writing code for this repeatedly, can be cumbersome.
 So, in case of successful matching, we can extract the data we need by using custom placeholders delimited by
 `~[` and `]` inside the __expected__ object: